 Football Nutrition for the Healing and Recovery Stage

 - An inflammatory response occurs soon after injury, which initiates several processes that are crucial for wound healing.
 Contrary to the popular practise of popping ibuprofens and taking antioxidants to try and control inflammation, the best practise is to leave these well alone, since most injuries aren’t severe enough for inflammation to be an issue.

 - Energy balance should be maintained.
 That is, the number of calories ingested should match expenditure, resulting in a maintenance of body mass.
 A negative energy balance will slow rates of wound healing.

-The Return to Activity
+Football Nutrition for the Return to Activity

 - Disuse of a limb results in losses of muscle mass, strength, and function.
 Such losses start to occur in as little as 36 hours, with substantial losses occurring in just five days.5

 - Daily protein intakes of 2-2.5g per kilogram of body mass are recommended to maintain muscle mass.4 This intake should be evenly split across 4-5 meals per day to maximise rates of muscle protein synthesis (i.e. the building of new muscle).